Skip to content

 Poor posture

-“By far the most common issue I see causing neck pain is postural,” says Chiropractor Mitchell Foord from Pacific Sport and Spine.
+“By far the most common issue I see causing neck pain is postural,” says Chiropractor Mitchell Foord from Pacific Sport and Spine, opens in a new tab.
 “Whether it’s sitting in front of a TV, working on a computer or reading a book, having a rounded back with a forward head carriage is going to strain the neck and back."

-Physiotherapist Chris Morton of Ethos Health agrees that bad posture is the number one source of neck pain in his clients.
+Physiotherapist Chris Morton of Ethos Health, opens in a new tab agrees that bad posture is the number one source of neck pain in his clients.
 “Because people spend so much time on devices, they’re typically looking down into their lap.

 “With overuse or fatigue, the muscles themselves can be a source of pain, while the excessive loading can irritate other sensitive structures around the neck, causing neck pain and headaches.”